 Reading strengthens our imagination and thought processes.
 It opens up new vistas before us, allowing us to take advantage of the information all around us.

 When harnessed right, reading enhances your creativity.
 Furthermore, it is one of the easiest skills you can learn that imparts self-confidence.

 Reading doesn’t have to be a chore.
-In fact, key findings of several research works around the world reveal that reading for pleasure has a positive impact not only on young people’s academic achievement, but also on their overall well-being.
+In fact, key findings of a lot of research around the world reveal that reading for pleasure positively impacts young people’s academic achievement and overall well-being.